With the current tax season in full flight, here are five key items you need to be aware of as you file your taxes or wait for your refund.

-2. Once the IRS starts processing your tax return (return accepted), you can expect to get your refund within 21 days.
+2. Once the IRS starts processing your tax return (return accepted), most people can expect to get their refund within 21 days.
 The exception to this is those claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC), for which the IRS has announced it will hold payment of refunds for about 3 weeks in order to perform further identity verification checks.
-Here are the estimated refund payment dates (based on valid returns being accepted) for the latest tax season, but remember that you should wait at least 21 days before contacting the IRS with any refund payment or delay questions.
-The best bet is to review the official IRS Where’s My Refund tool for the latest status of your refund.
+This is due to the mandated PATH act, which lifts in mid-February,

 3. Did you know that if your income is below a certain threshold you can actually e-File your taxes for free?
-Thanks to the IRS FreeFile program with major tax software providers, they provide a free version of their tax filing software for millions of taxpayers with incomes below a certain level.
+Thanks to the IRS Free File program with major tax software providers, they provide a free version of their tax filing software for millions of taxpayers with incomes below a certain level.

-4. Getting a meeting with an actual IRS agent who can help you with your tax return or refund delays can be a challenge in itself.
+4. Getting on a call with an actual IRS agent who can help you with your tax return or refund delays can be a challenge in itself.
 The IRS has recognized that this has been an ongoing taxpayer concern and to alleviate long lines at in-person IRS centers from a first come, first served approach, they have now instituted formal appointments to get in person support.

 5. Increased identity theft and fraud protection.
-In addition to holding returns for further validation with EITC or ACTC refunds due – which have a high correlation to fraudulent returns/refunds – the IRS may require taxpayers who self-prepare returns using a tax software filing product for the first time to provide their Adjusted Gross Income (AGI) amount from their prior-year tax return to verify their identity.
+In addition to holding returns for further validation with EITC or ACTC refunds due – which have a high correlation to fraudulent returns/refunds – the IRS requires taxpayers who self-prepare returns using a tax software filing product for the first time to provide their Adjusted Gross Income (AGI) amount from their prior-year tax return to verify their identity.

 If you have filed a prior year return, but still waiting for it to process then enter $0 for the prior year’s AGI.